My mother’s mother used to say that it took four generations to get the black out.

 Vital was a little worried but I was all happy because Mami had said yes.
 Of course, I said friend, not boyfriend.

-“Your mother, she’s ok with me going?”
+“Your mother, she’s okay with me going?”
 He raised his eyebrows and the skin on his usually serene forehead folded into three rolls.

 “Yea, yea, she’s cool.
 I said I was bringing a male friend.”